alwirtes/fordSyncSongTitleHack/README.md

 Set the path to your USB directory at the bottom of the script.

 ## Do not run this on your original music files.
-It is destructive to the metadata.
+It is destructive to the metadata!